Shopping Links

 A quiet gothic horror story about a vampire girl, Miyu, who's destiny it is to hunt down murderous demons known as Shinma and return them to their land of origin, the Dark.
 Miyu is pursued by the Spiritualist Himiko, determined to find out who Miyu is and to stop her from sucking the life blood from helpless humans.
 Each of the four episodes chronicle one of Miyu's encounters with a Shinma and the humans that it is affecting, from the perspective of Himiko's pursuit of Miyu.

-Review
+Quick Review

 At the center of it all is Miyu, an impressively mysterious protagonist with a confident and knowing personality beneath her childlike facade.
 Interestingly, Miyu is kept at a distance through most of the series.
 Instead of experiencing the story from her point of view, we follow the spiritualist Himiko as she tries in vain to keep up with Miyu and discover her secrets.
-Himiko provides an interesting contrast to Miyu--she is an adult, but despite knowing more than most is still involved with powers beyond her control.
+Himiko provides an interesting contrast to Miyu--she is an adult, but, despite knowing more than most, is still involved with powers well beyond her control.

-The art is striking and beautiful, and the character designs translate the sharp, elegant look of the comic version quite well.
-Where the series particularly stands out visually, though, is it's distance from standard vampire action fare; instead of darkness and gothic architecture, the locations are as often stark and mildly unsettling, featuring traditional settings and surreal locales.
-Likewise, the action in the encounters with the Shinma is more ballet than fist fight.
-The animation is also well done, though the stories are slow enough that there isn't much of it and being an older OAV it isn't notably smooth.
+Where the series particularly stands out visually, though, is its distance from standard vampire action fare; instead of darkness and gothic architecture, the locations are often stark and mildly unsettling, featuring a mix of traditional Japanese settings and surreal locales.
+Likewise, the action in the encounters with the Shinma is more Noh performance than fist fight; precise, dance-like motions make up in artistic beauty what they lack in excitement.
+The animation is also well done, though the stories are slow enough that there isn't much of it and, being an older OAV, it isn't notably smooth.

 Related Recommendations